zhenging/math265a/notes/04_applications_of_the_derivative/0407_lhopital's_rule.md

 #### Homework
 p309: 3, 10, 13, 17, 22, 25, 29, 35, 41, 45, 48, 53, 57, 60, 63, 65, 69, 75, 87, 93

 3\.
-Explain the steps used to apply l’Hôpital’s Rule to a limit of the form $0/0$.
+Explain the steps used to apply l'Hôpital's Rule to a limit of the form $0/0$.
 >Solution
 For $\dlim_{x \to a}\frac{f(x)}{g(x)}$
 1\.
 Verify that $f(x)$ and $g(x)$ are differentiable on an open interval.